alevani/ant_war_simulation/README.md

 [Nothing] = Actually not ok but I was just too lazy to write [NOK] or [MOK]
 ```

+# Question for supervisor

+1. We need to define to what extent the simulation will be accurate.
+Because there's a lot of small cool behaviours but that only apply to few species or, some species are really interesting but some behaviour totally counter the good of simulation (like; army ants do not fight together).
+I need to keep in mind that I am not a biologist but a engineer, that is, accuracy is less important (but still to take into consideration)

 # TODO

 Do research on